 How Susan Found Out She Was Being Abused

-Did a lot of reading on the internet and got some books at bookstore and my spirit was being chipped away.
+Did a lot of reading on the internet and got some books at a book store and my spirit was being chipped away.

 How Susan Describes Her Experience